Key Takeaways:

 Is Cocaine Addictive?

-One reason why repeated, chronic cocaine use makes it so addictive is the tangible changes it makes to the brain.
+One reason why repeated, chronic cocaine use makes it so addictive is the tangible changes it makes to the brain, often resulting in users becoming addicted.
 In a normal functioning brain, dopamine is like a chemical messenger sending signals from neuron to neuron, explains the NIDA.

 But cocaine acts as a kind of disruptor.
 It interrupts and interferes with this process, attaching itself to your brain’s dopamine receptors and flooding them with a surge of the hormone (more than your brain would normally produce) responsible for the drug’s high that leads users to want more of it.